Teacher Workshop Participant Orientation

 8. Enrichment Courses have 10 hours of class time.

-10. Count and plan your observation hours carefully to make sure you get enough - especially if you are doing a double book!!
-Please note that the last student class for observation ends on Friday June 22 at 11am.
-There are no observation opportunities after 11am on Friday June 22!
+10. Count and plan your observation hours carefully to make sure you get enough.
+Please note that the last student class for observation ends on Friday June 21 at 12pm.
+There are no observation opportunities after 12pm on Friday June 21!

-12. In your registration packet that you pick up at the Suzuki Office at Pitzer College, you will have a "Master Schedule".
-This schedule will list when your training classes are and when student classes you may observe are schedule.
+13. In your registration packet that you pick up at the Suzuki Office at Pitzer College, you will have a "Master Schedule".
+This schedule will list when your training classes are and when student classes you may observe are scheduled.

-15. The required SAA Focus Meeting is held Tuesday June 19 at 6:30pm in Broad Hall 210.
-Led by Sarah Montzka.
+16. The required SAA Focus Meeting is held Wednesday June 19 at 6:30pm in Fletcher 106.
+Led by Trina Hodgson.

 Tips for getting the most out of your teacher training

-- There are 'Parent Talks' at 4:10pm each day - they are not just for parents!
+There are 'Parent Talks' throughout the week - they are not just for parents!
 They're for teacher workshop participants as well - in fact, some are just for teacher workshop participants and not for parents at all!

 It may not make sense now, or 3 months from now or 6 months from now.
 Keep an open mind!
 First try it, then say something.